kevinzakka/vector-norm-processor/README.md

 - **Datapath**: implements the datapath
 - **Control**: implements the controller

 The **Datapath** consists of registers, control signals, multiplexors and a floating point unit capable of performing multiplication (squaring) and addition on its operands.
+You can view it by clicking [here](https://github.com/kevinzakka/vector_norm_processor/blob/master/datapath.pdf).

 Meanwhile, the **Processor** is in charge of the timing of all the activity of datapath.
 It is essentially an FSM with 4 states: